n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ReadBinaryFile/README.md

 # Read Binary File

-The Read Binary File node is used to read a single file from the host machine that runs n8n.
+The Read Binary File node is used to read a file from the host machine that runs n8n.

 ::: tip 💡 Keep in mind
 1. If you are running n8n in Docker, your command will run on the n8n container and not the Docker host.